pandas-dev/pandas/web/pandas/pdeps/0008-inplace-methods-in-pandas.md

 with `inplace=True` might actually be worse than triggering the copy under the hood.
 We would only copy columns that share data with another object, not the whole object like `.copy()` would.

+**Therefore, we propose to silently copy when needed.** The `inplace=True` option would thus mean "try inplace whenever possible", and not guarantee it is actually done inplace.

-There is another possible variant, which would be to trigger the copy (like the first option), but have an option to raise a warning whenever this happens.
+In the future, if there is demand for it, it could still be possible to add to option to raise a warning whenever this happens.
 This would be useful in an IPython shell/Jupyter Notebook setting, where the user would have the opportunity to delete unused references that are causing the copying to be triggered.

-For example,
+For example:

     :::ipython
     In [1]: import pandas as pd